CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/use-as-a-module.md

 `Convert-Pheno` core is a Perl module available at [CPAN](https://metacpan.org/pod/Convert::Pheno).

+The module interface is mainly for developers embedding Convert-Pheno in local Perl or Python code.
+Most users should use the [command-line interface](use-as-a-command-line-interface).

 ## Perl usage

 The most direct programmatic interface is the Perl module itself: